George J. Augustine

 George James Augustine (born 1955) is an American neuroscientist known for his work on presynaptic mechanisms of neurotransmitter release and his contributions to the development of optogenetics, a tool to control neural activity using light.
+He was the editor-in-chief of the journal Brain Cell Biology when the journal had published the 2008 special issue on optogenetic applications to neurology.
 He is best known as the author of the popular neuroscience textbook published by Oxford University Press along with lead author Dale Purves.

 He was previously the G.B.
 Geller Professor of Neurobiology at Duke University, US.
 He is currently Irene Tan Liang Kheng Chair Professor in Neuroscience at the Lee Kong Chian School of Medicine, Nanyang Technological University.

 Academic background

 Augustine obtained his doctorate from the University of Maryland, Baltimore, and trained under Roger Eckert at University of California, Los Angeles, and Erwin Neher at Max Planck Institute for Biophysical Chemistry.
 He was an early receipt of the Grass Fellowship from the Marine Biological Laboratory and has held faculty positions at the University of Southern California, Duke University, and the Duke–NUS Medical School in Singapore.